azavana/Eagle/README.md

 # About
-Random Lightweight encryption program based on Blowfish, RC4A, RC4plus and VMPC.
+Random Lightweight encryption program based on Blowfish, RC4A, RC4plus, Spritz and VMPC.
 The program choose randomly between the following combination:
   - Blowfish_RC4A
   - Blowfish_RC4plus
   - Blowfish_VMPC
+  - Blowfish_Spritz

 THE PROGRAM IS UNDER GPL 3.0 LICENSE.